-This crucifix and medal have been blessed with a exorcism blessing specific to this medal.
+This crucifix has been blessed with a exorcism blessing specific to the embedded St Benedict Medal.
 It's used for protection of a person or location/item.
 It's also commonly used in house blessings, deliverance and exorcisms.

 On the back of the medal, the cross is dominant.
 On the arms of the cross are the initial letters of a Latin prayer: Crux sacra sit mihi lux!
 Nunquam draco sit mihi dux!
 (May the holy cross be my light!
 May the dragon never be my guide!).